simpledotorg/deployment/terraform/README.md

 Even if you've already decrypted these files, it's a good idea to do this again, as the contents of the encrypted files may have changed since you last decrypted them.

+#### Deploying your own instance of Simple?

+If you are using not a part of the Simple engineering team, and you are deploying your own instance of Simple, you should create your own ansible-vault password.
+See [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) documentation for more details on how to do this.

 ### 3. Navigate to the AWS environment that you wish to work on.

 Each AWS account has a separate subdirectory in the repository.
 Navigate to the one you wish to work on.